RAGWire Architecture and Setup

 results = rag.retrieve("What is the apple's revenue?")

-Each result is a LangChain Document with page_content (the chunk text) and metadata (source file, company name, fiscal year, chunk index, and more).
+Each result is a LangChain Document.
+It carries page_content (the chunk text) and metadata (source file, company name, fiscal year, chunk index, and more).

 Scale to Multiple Companies